gravitational/teleport/rfd/0014-session-2FA.md

 - `client-ip` - IP of the client
 - `session-deadline` - RFC3339 timestamp, hard deadline for the session, even when there's some activity
+- `target-node` - UUID of the target node for the SSH session

 #### x509